Last updated on October 27th, 2018 at 02:59 pm

 10. Don’t be jealous over what you were never willing to work for, ask for, or claim for yourself.

 ⇒ When jealousy creeps up, turn the mirror on yourself and ask: How hard have I worked at my dream?
 Really?
 Am I upset because I didn’t get something I never asked for myself?
 How is my confidence?
 Do I know what makes me great?
 Am I willing to tell the world?

-Love your dream sister,
+Love your dream sisters, OK?

 Kelly Swanson is an award-winning storyteller, motivational speaker, published author and TV personality who is passionate about helping women harness the power of their stories to connect, influence, and get the results they dream of accomplishing.
 Laughing the whole way, Kelly teaches women how to master the art of connection through the power of strategic storytelling.
 You can find her on The Fashion Hero show airing Fall of 2017 on Amazon Prime or on her website MotivationalSpeakerKellySwanson.com.

 Note: Articles by Kelly may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.